xietianbao80/easyaiot/README_en.md

 ## 🌟 Some Thoughts on the Project

-#### Project Positioning: Supports access, inference, collection, analysis, alerting, storage, annotation, and deployment for less than a hundred cameras (supporting RTSP streams, video, images, text, audio, etc.)
+#### Project Positioning: Supports access, inference, collection, analysis, alerting, recording, storage, annotation, and deployment for hundreds of cameras or fewer (supports RTSP streams, videos, images, etc.)

 ### I believe no single programming language excels at everything, but a combination of three languages would make EasyAIoT unbeatable—and it just so happens that I possess this exact trait.